British Red Cross: Care in the home

 The British Red Cross, in some areas, provides short-term care and support for people recently returned from hospital, or recently having suffered an injury that otherwise would result in a hospital or care facility admission.
-Volunteers enter peoples' homes and help them with the every day tasks which would otherwise be impossible or pose difficulty for them, such as shopping and getting prescriptions, helping them maintain their independence and dignity, while preparing them for living independently and offering companionship.
+Volunteers enter peoples' homes and help them with the everyday tasks which would otherwise be impossible or pose difficulty for them, such as shopping and getting prescriptions, helping them maintain their independence and dignity, while preparing them for living independently and offering companionship.

 There is small Red Cross team working in the discharge lounge in A&E at Leighton Hospital who use their own cars to drive vulnerable patients home and settle them in.
-The following day they make a follow up – a phone call.
+The following day they make a follow-up – a phone call.
 If all is well, great.
 If not, they can refer on to the BRC's Home from Hospital scheme that provides up to six weeks social support such as help with shopping and befriending.
 This is one of 26 similar services.
 There are 86 Home from Hospital services.

 While referrals for this service can come from health and social care professionals, people can also self-refer.